 Myth 2: Lipomas don’t grow over 1-2 cm.

-Lipomas can grow around 10-20 cm and weigh around 4-5 kgs.
+Fact: Lipomas can grow around 10-20 cm and weigh around 4-5 kg.
 However, it happens rarely.

 Myth 3: Lipomas never cause pain.

-Lipomas can cause pain if they form above blood vessels and grow large in size that can compress the blood vessels underneath.
+Fact: Lipomas can cause pain if they form above blood vessels and grow large in size, which can compress the blood vessels underneath.

 Myth 4: You can remove lipoma at home.